ggustafsson/IP-Kalkylatorn/README.markdown

 Description
 -----------
+This script is a fork of ipcalc.
+It's basically the same program but with a lot of small improvements to the output (and a huge amount of cleaning under the hood).
+I don't do Perl but this utility is so handy i just couldn't ignore it.

-This program takes an IP address and netmask and calculates the resulting network address, wildcard mask, broadcast address and host range.
+The program takes an IP address and netmask and calculates the resulting network address, wildcard mask, broadcast address and host range.
 By specifying a second netmask you can design subnets and supernetworks.